AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 If you have >= 12 GB of VRAM, you can re-enable SWINIR.

-Note that interpolate is currently not working with low VRAM, but will be added shortly.

 ***

 Jina should display lots of pretty pictures to tell you it's working.
 It may take a bit on first boot to load everything.